Get insider access

 Cons

-The Sony PULSE Elite are mediocre for commute and travel use, though they're not designed for this purpose.
-They're decently comfortable, have a long continuous battery life, and you can use them via Bluetooth for a transmitter-free wireless experience.
+The Sony PULSE Elite aren't designed for use while traveling.
+They're decently comfortable and have a long continuous battery life, and you can use them via Bluetooth for a transmitter-free wireless experience.
 However, they're not very portable and provide very little attenuation against ambient noise.
 They'll struggle to block out conversations nearby, let alone the roar of bus engines.
 They also have some weak points in their construction that could be damaged on daily commutes, and their control scheme isn't formatted intuitively, so it can be difficult to input controls on the go.

 Pros